secretflow/scql/docs/reference/engine-config.rst

 Config for SSL
 ^^^^^^^^^^^^^^
 If you want to enable SSL in SCQLEngine, add FLAGS as follows.
-Additionally, it may be necessary to configure SCDB work with TLS please refer :ref:`Config for TLS in SCDB <scdb-tls>`.
+Additionally, it may be necessary to configure the Driver to work with TLS, please refer :ref:`TLS in SCDB <scdb-tls>` or :ref:`TLS in SCQLBroker <broker-tls>`.

 .. code-block::

   --server_enable_ssl=true
   --server_ssl_certificate=${file path of cert}
   --server_ssl_private_key=${file path of key}
+  # set peer_engine_enable_ssl_as_client to true when peer SCQLEngine has https enabled
   --peer_engine_enable_ssl_as_client=true
-  --scdb_enable_ssl_as_client=true
+  # set driver_enable_ssl_as_client to true when the Driver has https enabled (SCDB or SCQLBroker's IntraServer)
+  --driver_enable_ssl_as_client=true

 Config for audit
 ^^^^^^^^^^^^^^^^
-The audit log in SCQLEngine is used to record the SCQLEngine activities during the execution of tasks from SCDB.
-Just like the audit in SCDB, it also can be divided into two types: common audit log and detail audit log.
+The audit log in SCQLEngine is used to record the SCQLEngine activities during the execution of tasks from Driver.
+Just like the audit in Driver, it also can be divided into two types: common audit log and detail audit log.

   The common audit is used to record some basic information about a task, while the detail audit is used to record more detailed information of the task.
 See `engine_audit <https://github.com/secretflow/scql/blob/main/engine/audit/audit.proto>`_ for more information